AntonioDehesa/tilop/README.md

 ## Day 48: March 28 2021
 ### Today's progress:
 So, today i learned about "how browsers work", and i remembered a little bit about what are APIs.
 For reasons.

+## Day 49: March 29 2021
+### Today's progress:
+Continued with the APIs training, and remembered how to use Postman.
+It has been a while since i´ve used it.
 <!---
 ## Day x
 ### Today's progress: